sri-vishnu-001/Bitcoin_Etherum_and_Binance_Price_Prediction_with_social_media_analysis/README.md

 ## This project aims to help long term and short term investors of cryptocurrency.
 ## Long term analysis with Time series analysis.
 ## Short term analysys with social media sentiments.
-## Making of trading bot for short term investments.